coBearCoding/mongo-krnk/README.md

 * MongoDB Go Driver v1.10.1 +

 # Usage
 To use this library you should use environmental variables on your **.env** file.
-There is only one **reserverd** variable to be added to make sure the library works as expected.

 Example:
 > MONGO_URL=mongodb://user:password@host:port/?authSource=admin